Private equity fundraising for Central and Eastern Europe reaches decade high of €1.8 billion, new Invest Europe data shows21 August 2019

 Invest Europe is the non-profit association representing European private equity, venture capital and their global investors.
-Its research is the most robust and authoritative in the industry.
-The Central and Eastern European Private Equity Statistics 2017 report is free to download from the association’s website, investeurope.eu.
+Its research database is the most robust and authoritative in the industry.
+The 2018 Central and Eastern Europe Private Equity Statistics report is free to download from the association’s website, investeurope.eu.

 For more information please contact